Stremio/stremio-shell/DEBIAN.md

 ## 4. Compile Stremio:

-$ make -f release.makefile
+`make -f release.makefile`

-This will create a new directory named `build` where the `stremio' binary will be located.
+This will create a new directory named `build` where the `stremio` binary will be located.
 It will also generate icons and download the streaming server.

 ## 5. Prepare the streaming server